ucla-data-archive/am7-fsci-data-viz/_episodes/09-ggplot.md

 * GGPLOT2 developed by Hadley Wickham based on the *grammar-of-graphics*
 * **Grammar of graphics** consists of a **dataset**, **coordinate system**, and **geoms** -- the visual representation of data points.
-* Think about figure in layers:  like you would in Photoshop, illustrator or Inkscape.
+* Think about a figure in layers:  like you would in Photoshop, illustrator or Inkscape.

 ## Data Viz